Oussa04/EfficB/README.md

 # EfficB

-Backend of the Efficaisse, made with Spring framework.
+Backend of the Efficaisse App, made with Spring framework.